spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 }
 ```

-The `Vector3f` type is a struct provided in the `Improbable` namespace, and initially the above code snippet will produce errors.
-You must add `using Improbable;` to the top of `SnapshotMenu.cs`.
-Then in your Unity editor Project window, navigate to `Assets/Fps/Scripts/Editor/`, and select `Improbable.Fps.Editor` so that its Import Settings can be viewed in the Unity inspector panel.

-The `Improbable.FPS.Editor` *Import Settings* window contains a section called **References**.
-You must click the `+` button to add a new reference, double-click the new field and in the asset-finder pop-up that appears, you must select `Improbable.Gdk.Generated`.
-This is because the `Vector3f` struct is defined within that particular assembly, and we must declare our intent to use this package.

-Once you've added and applied this new package reference your use of `Vector3f` in `SnapshotGenerator.cs` will now be valid.

-<%(#Expandable title="Why does the FPS starter project use packages?")%>Unity's packaging system is a great way to organize your code.
-SpatialOS GDK projects use packages extensively to provide modular code that can be easily imported and re-used across projects.
-If you'd like to know more about packages you can read up about [GDK Feature Modules]({{urlRoot}}/content/modules/core-and-feature-module-overview) which make good use of packages.<%(/Expandable)%>

 This script now creates a health pack entity at position `(5, 0, 0)`, and sets the amount of health it will restore to 100.
 Don't forget to call your new function from within `GenerateDefaultSnapshot()` (and pass it the `snapshot` object) or else it won't be run during snapshot generation!

 ```csharp